The $\gamma$-ray-emitting blazar B3 1239+376 at $z$ = 3.82 identified in a multi-wavelength context: Data Analysis and Results

 \subsection{Radio data}

 B3 1239+376 is a well studied radio source.
 It was monitored by RATAN-600 \citep{1993IAPM...35....7P}, in 12 epochs between MJD 57836 and 59026, at multi-bands from 1.2~GHz to 22~GHz \citep{2021MNRAS.508.2798S}.
-In addition, seven snapshots at K-band (24~GHz) of Very Long Baseline Array (VLBA) observations with submilliarcsecond resolution were carried out \citep{2023AJ....165..139D}.
-Images from the Very Large Array Sky Survey (VLASS, \citealt{2020PASP..132c5001L}) were also looked into, from which radio fluxes at 3~GHz were extracted by modelling the source with a Gaussian fit on the image plane using the Common Astronomy Software Applications.
-The VLASS flux density in the first epoch was obtained as 612 $\pm$ 9 mJy, which is consistent with the value (i. e., 608 $\pm$ 3 mJy) in epoch 1 quick look catalog of VLASS \citep{2020RNAAS...4..175G}.
+In addition, seven snapshots at K-band (24~GHz) of Very Long Baseline Array (VLBA) observations (from year 2017 to 2018) with submilliarcsecond resolution were carried out \citep{2023AJ....165..139D}.
+We looked into images from the Very Large Array Sky Survey (VLASS, \citealt{2020PASP..132c5001L}), from which radio fluxes at 3~GHz were extracted by modelling the source with a Gaussian fit on the image plane using the Common Astronomy Software Applications.
+We derived the VLASS flux density in the first epoch as 612 $\pm$ 9 mJy, which is consistent with the value (i. e., 608 $\pm$ 3 mJy) in epoch 1 quick look catalog of VLASS \citep{2020RNAAS...4..175G}.
 The radio data are also plotted in Figure \ref{multi-lc}.
 The RATAN-600 multi-bands light curves exhibit a general behavior of flux decay in long-timescale, which is supported by the results of the VLASS observations.
 Two components, including a compact core as well as a parsec-scale jet, are resolved in the VLBA images, interestingly, from which different temporal behaviors are revealed.
 For the core, the K-band flux density is 0.099 Jy at MJD 57807 and then reaches to 0.153 Jy at MJD 58180, with an average relative uncertainty of 9\%, indicating a likely flux increase.
 On the other hand, no significant variation of the jet flux density is found.